elasticio/recipes/e-conomic_to_bullsender/description.md

-Add your existing and new contacts in e-conomic to your Bullsender account
+Add your existing and new contacts from e-conomic to your Bullsender account